howsoai/platform-installation-examples/oidc/troubleshooting.md

 ## Troubleshooting tools

-The key tools for troubleshooting OIDC issues are the Browser Developer Tools and access to the User Management Service logs.
+The key tools for troubleshooting OIDC issues are the Browser Developer Tools and access to the UMS logs.

 ### Debugging Browser Redirects